jekymin8232/vitalguardai-com/README.md

 **If the reference point becomes money and selfishness, humanity may ultimately head toward destruction.
 But if the reference point is built upon peace, harmony, and freedom, then coexistence becomes possible.**

+### Humanity’s survival may ultimately depend not on black-box systems, but on white-box AI.